How to Create a Redundant Network with Spanning Tree Protocol (STP)

 Configuring STP for Redundancy

-With a solid plan in place, you're ready to configure STP on your network switches.
+With a solid plan in place, you're ready to configure STP on your switches.
 While specific steps may vary depending on the switch manufacturer, the general process is as follows:

 Step 1: Enable STP on Your Switches